 “Microsoft was delivering a ‘look and feel’ which, while we threw rocks and said, ‘It’s not as good as ours,’ there was a fear that it was good enough that everybody who used Macs because they were easier to use, would then be able to say that Windows was just as easy,” said Mitch Stein, Apple’s former director of human interfaces, when I talked to him while researching my book The Apple Revolution.

 Brad Silverberg, who started his career at Apple as a programmer on the Lisa computer, led development of Windows 95.
-“I thought it was essentially game over for Apple,” Silverberg told me, recalling his thoughts about Windows 95.
+“I thought it was essentially game over for Apple,” Silverberg told me, recalling his thoughts about Microsoft’s hit operating system.
 “I didn’t see how they could compete.”

 How Windows 95 inspired Apple